dagger/dagger/docs/current/742989-cookbook.md

 ### Publish image to registry with multiple tags

 The following code listing tags a container image multiple times and publishes it to a remote registry (Docker Hub).
-Replace the `DOCKER-HUB-USERNAME` and `DOCKER-HUB-PASSWORD` placeholders with your Docker Hub username and password respectively.
+Set the Docker Hub username and password as host environment variables named `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD` respectively.

 <Tabs groupId="language">
 <TabItem value="Go">